phenoscape/rphenoscape/README.md

 -   Using Ontotrace to obtain a character matrix
 -   Obtaining the character matrices for studies published for a taxonomic clade
--   Subsetting matricies by taxonomic subgroup or anatomical part
+-   Subsetting matrices by taxonomic subgroup or anatomical part
 -   Searching for details for a given taxon

 ------------------------------------------------------------------------